-Cooking Party Cards is a light social game for food lovers, child cooks, aspiring chefs, and fans of kitchen disasters.
-Players will be creating unique dishes, sitting in judgment on your fellow players, and maybe even preparing the winning meals to eat.
+Welcome to Cooking Party Cards, the lighthearted social game for food lovers, child cooks, aspiring chefs, and fans of kitchen disasters!

+In this game you'll be creating unique dishes, sitting in judgment on your fellow players, and maybe even preparing the winning meals to eat.

-Number of Players: 1-20 (team play for more than 5 or 6 players, one and two-player games use non-standard rules).
+Number of Players: 1-20 (teamplay for more than 5 or 6 players, one and two-player games use non-standard rules).

 Best With: 3-6 players;

-Ages: 7 and up.
-Time: 10 minutes per player (basic game).
+Ages: 7 and up

+Time: 10 minutes per player (basic game)